hardshah/arithmetic_expression_compiler/README.md

 # Addition and Substraction

-'let x = 2 + 3;' or 'let x = 3-2;' are both valid ways to assign x a value via addition or substraction
+'let x = 2 + 3;' or 'let x = 3-2;' are both valid ways to declare a variable x with a value via addition or substraction

 # Multiplication and Division

-'let x = 2 * 3;' or 'let x = 4/2;' are both valid ways to assign x a value via multiplication or division
+'let x = 2 * 3;' or 'let x = 4/2;' are both valid ways to declare a variable x with a value via multiplication or division

 # Expressions with complex order of operations